IntegrierBar/FPComputerGames/Architecture.md

 ### Augment

-TODO maybe resource is bettter for this then class?
+Every augment contains a list of 1-3 augment effects.

 ### Augment Effect

-TOOD I think it might be smart to separate these augment and augment effect, then augment class only needs an array with 1-3 augment effect
+TOOD I think it might be smart to separate these augment and augment effect, then augment class only needs an array with 1-3 augment effect // Remore this if everyone agrees with this

+Every individual augment effect is a class that derives of the base augment effect class. <br>
+This base class defines functions that are called whenever the augment gets equiped or unequiped.

+### Curse Effect

+Works the same as augment effect.